datacommonsorg/data/scripts/us_census/geo/README.md

 ### Download data

-The states and the respective region and divisions has been downloaded from [this spreadsheet](https://www2.census.gov/programs-surveys/popest/geographies/2018/state-geocodes-v2018.xlsx) and saved as a csv file `census_region_geocodes.csv`.
+The states and the respective region and divisions has been downloaded from https://www2.census.gov/programs-surveys/popest/geographies/2018/state-geocodes-v2018.xlsx and saved as a csv file `census_region_geocodes.csv`.

 ### Import procedure

-To generate the MCF nodes for US census regions and divisions: download the codes and save it as a csv file: 'geocodes.csv'.
+To generate the MCF nodes for US census regions and divisions:

-Then run `python3 census_divisions.py --census_divisions_csv=geocodes.csv`
+Download the codes and save it as a csv file: 'geocodes.csv'.

-to generate the mcf nodes in `geo_CensusDivision.mcf`.
+Run the following command to generate the mcf nodes in `geo_CensusDivision.mcf`:

+`python3 census_divisions.py --census_divisions_csv=geocodes.csv`